La Soupe aux choux: Plot

-The alien returns several times because of the cabbage soup that he was given.
-On his planet, they eat minerals and to them cabbage soup is the most amazing thing ever.
-On the second meeting, the alien has learned French and we are told that on his planet they live to 200, no more, no less.
-But trouble brews when the alien arranges to have Le Glaude's late wife resurrected at the age of 20.
-She runs away to Paris with a young man within a day of her resurrection.
-He also duplicates Le Glaude's gold coin hundreds of times, making Glaude rich.
-Finally, because of the effect of the delicious cabbage soup on Oxo, the alien offers Le Glaude, Le Bombé and their cat residence on Oxo so that they could grow their cabbage and make cabbage soup.
-This would allow them all to live to the age of 200.
+The alien returns several times for more cabbage soup, since his species' staple diet on Oxo consists of minerals and the soup has introduced a new and delicious variety.
+On the second meeting, the alien has learned French in order to communicate properly with Le Glaude.
+He arranges to have Le Glaude's late wife resurrected at the age of 20, but she runs away to Paris with a young man within a day of her resurrection.
+The alien also duplicates Le Glaude's gold coin hundreds of times, making Glaude rich.
+Finally, because of the effect of the delicious cabbage soup on Oxo, the alien offers Le Glaude, Le Bombé and their cat a residence on Oxo so that they can grow their cabbage, make cabbage soup, and live to an age of 200 like all Oxonians.
 Glaude initially rejects the proposition outright.

-Meanwhile, the mayor of the rural town decides to modernize.
-He plans a new housing project directly on the old men's land.
+Meanwhile, the mayor of the rural town decides to modernize and plans a new housing project directly on the old men's land.
 Although he threatens to put them in a cage like monkeys, he cannot convince them to give up their land.
 He decides to simply build around their houses and fence them off from the rest of the neighborhood.
-They become a thing of curiosity, with people jeering at them and throwing popcorn at them whenever they step outside of their doors.
+They become a thing of ridicule, with people jeering at them and throwing popcorn at them whenever they step outside of their doors.

 This sad destruction of their peaceful home convinces Le Glaude to accept the alien's offer.

-He tells Le Bombé about their option, who is utterly unconvinced, but opens up to the idea when he sees the communicator left by the alien.
-Before leaving, Le Glaude makes a last stop at the post office to send his wife a package containing the gold they were given by the alien.
-The film ends with Le Glaude, Le Bombé, their cat and the alien flying off into space inside the flying saucer, joyous and drinking.
+He tells Le Bombé about their option, who is at first unconvinced, but opens up to the idea when he sees the communicator the alien has left.
+Le Glaude makes a last stop at the post office to send his wife a package containing the gold he was given by the alien, and then calls his Oxonian friend, whose spaceships ferry Le Glaude, Le Bombé, and their farms off to his planet.